Lubaczów: History

-In 1918, Poland was declared an independent state: Lubaczów became part of Second Polish Republic’s Lwow Voivodeship.
+In 1918, Poland was declared an independent state: Lubaczów became part of the Second Polish Republic’s Lwów Voivodeship.
 The Lubaczów Company of the Polish Army took part in the Polish–Ukrainian War (1918–1919).
-In mid-September 1939, during the Invasion of Poland, heavy fighting between the advancing Wehrmacht and retreating Polish 21st Mountain Infantry Division commanded by General Jozef Kustron.
-On September 16, the Battle of Oleszyce took place near Lubaczow, in which General Kustron was killed.
+In mid-September 1939, during the German Invasion of Poland, heavy fighting between the advancing Wehrmacht and retreating Polish 21st Mountain Infantry Division commanded by General Jozef Kustron.
+On September 16, the Battle of Oleszyce took place near Lubaczów, in which General Kustron was killed.

-On September 7, 1939: Lubaczów was bombed by German planes, and five days later, the town was occupied by the Germans.
-On September 26, however, the Red Army seized Lubaczow (see Molotov–Ribbentrop Pact).
-The town remained under Soviet occupation until June 22, 1941, while German occupation lasted until July 1944, when Lubaczow was recaptured by the Soviets.
+On September 7, 1939, Lubaczów was bombed by the Luftwaffe, and five days later, the town was occupied by the German forces.
+On September 26, however, the Soviet Red Army seized Lubaczów (see Molotov–Ribbentrop Pact).
+The town remained under Soviet occupation until June 22, 1941, while German occupation lasted until July 1944, when Lubaczów was recaptured by the Soviets.

-After World War II, Lubaczów was one of few locations of the Roman Catholic Archdiocese of Lwów to remain within Poland, when the national boundaries were redrawn in 1945.
-As a result, former parish church in Lubaczow was named a cathedral, and the part of Lwów Archiodiocese, which remained in Poland, was named the Lubaczow Archdiocese, as Communist government banned all traces of Polish presence of the city of Lwów.
+After World War II, Lubaczów was one of the few locations of the Roman Catholic Archdiocese of Lwów to remain within Poland, when the national boundaries were redrawn in 1945.
+As a result, the former parish church in Lubaczów was named a cathedral, and the part of the Lwów Archiodiocese, which remained in Poland, was named the Lubaczów Archdiocese, as the Communist government banned all traces of Polish presence in the city of Lwów.
 In 1984, an inventory of the parish records from the archdiocese of the church archive established there was drawn up.
-In 1992, the position of the Lubaczów area within the Polish diocesan structure was regularized and it became part of the Diocese of Zamość-Lubaczów.
+In 1992, the position of the Lubaczów area within the Polish diocesan structure was regularized, and it became part of the Diocese of Zamość-Lubaczów.
 There was still a church archive in Lubaczów.
-In 1999 Lubaczów became part of the Subcarpathian Voivodeship.
+In 1999, Lubaczów became part of the Subcarpathian Voivodeship.

 Following World War II and the change of borders, several relics from Eastern Borderlands were transported to Lubaczów.
-Among them was the miraculous picture of Our Lady of Bełz, relics of Blessed Jakub Strzemie, and the urn with heart of Archbishop Jozef Bilczewski.
-Furthermore, from 1946 until 1980, the miraculous painting of Our Blessed Lady from Latin Cathedral, Lviv was kept at Lubaczów.
+Among them was the miraculous picture of Our Lady of Bełz, relics of Blessed Jakub Strzemie, and the urn with the heart of Archbishop Jozef Bilczewski.
+Furthermore, from 1946 to 1980, the miraculous painting of Our Blessed Lady of the Latin Cathedral was kept at Lubaczów.
 It was brought here by Archbishop Eugeniusz Baziak.